Skalar/activenotifier/README.md

 A transport represents a communication channel and a way of delivering a message to your user.

-ActiveNotifier ships with 3 transports
+ActiveNotifier ships with 2 transports

 * `ActiveNotifier::Transports::ActionMailer`
-* `ActiveNotifier::Transports::APNS`
-* `ActiveNotifier::Transports::GCM`
+* `ActiveNotifier::Transports::Pushmeup`

 ## Contributing to active-notifier